randompersononinternet69/g2fm-continued/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/TCFFan123/g2fm-continued?display_name=release&style=for-the-badge&labelColor=black)
 ![GitHub Repo stars](https://img.shields.io/github/stars/TCFFan123/g2fm-continued?style=for-the-badge&logo=github&labelColor=black)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/TCFFan123/g2fm-continued/build.yml?style=for-the-badge&labelColor=black&color=blue)
+> [!NOTE]

-*We're looking for more contributors!
+> We're looking for more contributors!
 (I'm the only one so far who has made changes in this repo.
-GitHub says there's 10 contributors but that's some weird issue with detaching a fork, I'm the only one who has made changes ever since the detach)*
+GitHub says there's 10 contributors but that's some weird issue with detaching a fork, I'm the only one who has made changes ever since the detach)

-If you find something wrong or want to request a new feature, report it in issues.
+> If you find something wrong or want to request a new feature, report it in issues.

-Think that something could be changed/added in g2fm, and you know GRUB2?
+> Think that something could be changed/added in g2fm, and you know GRUB2?
 Create a pull request with the code for the feature.

-Here's a guide on how to make a pull request, if you're new to GitHub: <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?platform=windows>

 ## Table of Contents